 If you are forced to work long hours repeatedly, you are more likely to injure yourself or others.
 Exhaustion can lead you to skip important steps or cause you to forget to follow safety procedures.
 Similarly, if the environment you are working in is not up to state and federal standards, then your rights as a worker are not being met.

 A hazardous work environment can also create a hostile work environment.
 The stress that we are put under in these situations can affect not only our physical health, but our mental health as well.
 Many people do not realize that mental health impairments can be caused by hazardous and stressful work environments and can be covered by workers’ compensation, just like a physical injury.

 If you have suffered an injury while working in a dangerous work environment or under hazardous conditions, we encourage you to reach out to a workplace injury attorney in Los Angeles.
-At the law firm of Koszdin, Fields, Sherry & Katz, we want to protect workers’ rights and ensure they receive the compensation they deserve when they are injured or become ill because of workplace conditions.
+At the law firm of Koszdin, Fields & Sherry, we want to protect workers’ rights and ensure they receive the compensation they deserve when they are injured or become ill because of workplace conditions.
 Whether you are owed workers’ compensation or more, you can reach out to us by clicking here or calling one of these numbers: 818-812-5639 or 800-747-3447.